ASSURED WAYS TO OVERCOME MONEY CHALLENGES

 Now, let’s take a pyramid for an instance.
 A financial pyramid dictates how money should be divided for different financial goals based on its time frame and risk capacity.

-Once you understand financial pyramid you will effectively understand financial planning process.
+Once you understand financial pyramid you will effectively understand the financial planning process.

-The stage two of pyramid is LOW RISK INVESTMENTS.
+The stage two of the pyramid is LOW-RISK INVESTMENTS.
 This includes investment instruments that involve low risk such as debt funds, balanced funds etc.

 Budget is the wind that will help you sail, however, your goals are the compass that will navigate your planning.